jonnonz1/nz-statute-book/acts/public/2007/court-martial-act-2007.md

   (b) any sentence passed by the court.
 (2) The Judge must give reasons for the sentence (if any) passed by the court.
-(3) Subsection (4) applies if the Court Martial sentences a person— (a) to be dismissed from Her Majesty's service; or (b) to a term of imprisonment involving dismissal from Her Majesty's service.
+(3) Subsection (4) applies if the Court Martial sentences a person— (a) to be dismissed from His Majesty's service; or (b) to a term of imprisonment involving dismissal from His Majesty's service.
 (4) In delivering a sentence, the Judge must state that the dismissal does not take effect— (a) until the expiration of the period for lodging an appeal to the Court Martial Appeal Court against the conviction or sentence; or
   (b) if an appeal to that court, the Court of Appeal, or the Supreme Court is pending, until the appeal is determined.